cyb3rdog/Cyb3rVector/README.md

 - and finally, to my fammily for the infinite patience, infinite support and inifite love, whithout whom I would have never gotten this project so far and Thank You, for reading this through, and for your interrest in this project.

 ## LICENSE

 All right reserved.
 I don't know guys, AS IS, CC-BY-NC-ND, CC-TV, WTFPL, something like that.
 Educational and non-commercial is all fine, for commercial, you'll need to get in touch with me.

+## THANK YOU

+Thanks for reading up to this point.
+In case you like this project, go ahead and try it out yourself.
+In case you already use the software, let me know what you thinkg, through the Feedback form in the application.

-Thanks for reading, and STAY TUNED!
+STAY TUNED!

 Cheers,

 cyb3rdog